 HPP Activity in Vancouver (September 27 – October 1)

 The HUPO Annual World Congress provides an opportunity to convene face-to-face meetings and sessions across the full-range of HPP activities.
-Find out what is planned for Vancouver 2015 below or at the HUPO 2015 website.
-Detailed information regarding all activities will be posted here once available.
+Visit the HUPO 2015 Congress website for the most up-to-date information on HPP Activities in Vancouver.

 About the HPP